 |Tsenher Jiguur Health Spa|

 Tsenher Jiguur Spa, which is now serving as a health spa for tourists, lies 30 kilometres south of Tsetserleg town.
 The water of Tsenher Jiguur spring is remarkably hot at +86.5oC and contains hydrogen sulfide.

 |Taihar Chuluu Rock|

 Mysterious Taihar Chuluu Rock stands not far from Tsetserleg town.
 The rock is the steep-sided pinnacle of granite with a height of 25 meters.
 It rises abruptly from the flat grassland in the basin of Tamir River.
 Locals worship the rock as a deity.
 There is no common agreement amongst geologists about the origin of this puzzling phenomenon, and it remains an enigma.

 |Lake Terhiin Tsagaan Nuur|

 Surrounded by extinct volcanoes, Terhiin Tsagaan is one of the most beautiful lakes in Mongolia.
 Being elevation at an altitude of 2,060 meters, the lake occupies an area of over 300 square kilometres.
 This astonishingly beautiful crystal clear water lake is renowned for its fish and bird life.
 Pike is found in plenty and bird species including ruddy shelduck and great cormorant are common.

 The dead volcano of Horgo stands on the Terhiin Tsagaan Nuur Lake.
 There is a huge volcanic crater, about 200 meters wide and 100 meters deep.
 A large solidified lava formation on the southern slope of Horgo is trickily called “Basalt Ger”.

 |Chuluut River and Canyon|

 400 kilometres long Chuluut River starts from Hangai Mountain Range near Egiin Davaa and joins the Ider River, Later joining with the largest Selenge River.

-Chuluut River flows through a wide rocky canyon that was made up of basalt from lava of extinct volcanoes including Horgo.
+Chuluut River flows through a wide rocky canyon that was made up of basalt from the lava of extinct volcanoes including Horgo.
 It provides perfect streams for white water rafting and excellent spots for fly-fishing.